braden-y/task_tracker/README.md

 # Requirements

+If operating a debian based system, the requirements will be completed by running the setup script.

-fzf package is required for this script. [apt-get install fzf]
+fzf package is required.

 # Initial setup notes